Skip to main content

 A gray, truncated, granite column which represents “life unfinished” is the center of three concentric brick circles.
 The three steps leading up to the column are inscribed, respectively, “Faith,” “Hope” and “Love” – the virtues that sustained those living in bondage.

 The memorial is located approximately 50 yards southwest of George and Martha Washington's tomb, on a bluff above the Potomac River.
-This sacred ground was used as a cemetery for those enslaved and a few free blacks who worked at Mount Vernon in the 18th and 19th centuries.
+This sacred ground was used as a burial ground for those enslaved and a few members of the free African American community who worked at Mount Vernon in the 18th and 19th centuries.
 Oral histories suggest that the bodies were buried with their feet towards the east (the river), symbolizing individuals' desire to return to Africa.

 The graves were either unmarked or the markings did not survive, and the identities and numbers of those buried remain largely unknown.
 Among those thought to be buried at the site are William Lee and West Ford.
 Both Lee and Ford were free men at the time of their deaths.